-One of the most important things in developing tennis players is that the players hit the ball at the most optimal striking zone.
+One of the most important things in developing tennis players is that the players hit the ball at the most optimal strike zone.
 The best zone for groundstrokes is between the waist and shoulder.
-The video below shows that even at the age of 10-and-under, the regular Yellow ball will rebound above the head of an average 10-year-old player.
-This means that playing with efficient, realistic technique and tactics is very difficult, as players either have to:

 The right court size at the right time